yyccbb/tp/docs/UserGuide.md

 ### Removing a tag: `removetag`

 Removes an individual tag from a person.
-If the specified tag does not exist, no change should happen.
+If the specified tag does not exist, the person's tags should remain unchanged.

 Format: `removetag (all | INDEX [OTHER_INDICES...]) /t TAG`